 Slow Cooker Vegetarian Pasta e Fagioli Soup

-I made Vegetarian Pasta e Fagioli Soup in my new Ninja Cooker, but you can use any slow cooker to make this delicious tummy-warming soup!
-Use Soup Recipes to find more like this one.
+Vegetarian Pasta e Fagioli Soup is so delicious and you can use any large slow cooker to make this delicious tummy-warming soup!

 How to Make Vegetarian Pasta e Fagioli Soup:

-- Heat the olive oil and saute the onion (either in a pan on the stove or in the Ninja Slow Cooker (affiliate link)) until it’s starting to soften, about 4 minutes.
+- Heat the olive oil and saute the onion (either in a pan on the stove or in the Ninja Slow Cooker until it’s starting to soften, about 4 minutes.

 - Add the chopped celery and carrots to the onion and cook 3-4 minutes more.
 Then add the minced garlic, Italian Herb Seasoning (affiliate link), Spike Seasoning (affiliate link), fennel and red pepper flakes and saute about 1 minutes more.
 (Transfer to slow cooker if you’re sauteeing in a pan.)